 With over 700 years of history, 112,000 students, 4000 teachers and 2000 employees, technicians and librarians, in addition to 2000 administrative staff in university hospitals, Sapienza is the first university in Europe.
 Our mission is to contribute to the development of a knowledge society through research, excellence, quality education and international cooperation.

 The world's leading university rankings place Sapienza at the top of Italian universities for quality of research, education and international dimension; moreover, Sapienza excels and leads as a benchmark in many subject areas.

-Sapienza currently offers over 250 degree programmes and over 200 vocational master courses.
+Sapienza currently offers over 270 degree programmes (Bachelor's and Master's) - among which over 30 are taught in English- over 200 vocational master courses and almost 80 PhDs.
 The School of Advanced Studies provides a programme of excellence and free tuition for the best students.
 Students with an Italian high school score of 100 are exempted from enrolment fees and the bonus is extended if they keep up their good grades.
 Families who have more than one child enrolled at the university also enjoy a special brothers-sisters bonus.

 Scientific research activity at Sapienza covers an extremely broad spectrum of disciplines, reaching levels of excellence in many areas, including archaeology, physics and astrophysics, humanities and cultural heritage, the environment, nanotechnologies, cell and gene therapy, design, aerospace, social and economic sciences.
 Nobel Prize winners and internationally renowned scientists have taught and/or studied at Sapienza.